c3g/GenPipes/pipelines/nanopore/README.md

 This pipeline currently does not perform base calling and requires both FASTQ and a sequencing_summary file produced by a ONT supported basecaller (we recommend Guppy).
 Additionally, the testing and development of the pipeline were focused on genomics applications, and functionality has not been tested for transcriptomics or epigenomics datasets.
+Beyond the QC dashboards for each readset, there is currently no implemented reporting step in this pipeline.

 For more information on using ONT data for structural variant detection, as well as an alternative approach, please consult [this GitHub repository](https://github.com/nanoporetech/pipeline-structural-variation).